dipanshukr/Viewpager-Transformation/README.md

 ## List of Transformations

-Here is the list of transformation
+Here is the list of transformations which you can check by clicking them :
 * Simple Transformation
 * [Depth Transformation](https://github.com/dipanshukr/ViewPagerTransformations/wiki/Depth-Transformation)
 * [Zoom Out Transformation](https://github.com/dipanshukr/ViewPagerTransformations/wiki/Zoom-Out-Transformation)